CoolSlimbo/R5Reloaded-Mod-Manager/README.md

 To ease the creation of mods, and loading of mods from the users endpoint.

 # How?
-I'm not to sure my self
+I'm not too sure my self

 ## Instructions?
 Sure!